 Later we select our created virtual machine and press the settings button.
 In the Storage settings as below, we select the drive named Empty under the Controller IDE and press the disk image next to it.
 Then we select the .iso file we downloaded earlier from the opening file chooser window.

-It means we done if we see the following login screen when we go http://localhost:5080 from our web browser.
+It means that we successfully installed and run Ant Media Server if we see the following login screen when we reach at http://localhost:5080 from our web browser.